kubernetes-agent

 kubectl config current-context

-1. Initialize and apply the Terraform configuration:
+1. Initialize and apply the TF configuration:

 Terraform